 Currently, the only treatment for celiac disease is a strict, lifelong gluten-free diet.
-Eating gluten, even in small amounts, can damage the intestine.
+Eating gluten, even in small amounts, can damage the intestine in those with celiac disease.

 Following a gluten-free diet may seem daunting at first, but, with a little creativity, anyone can make delicious gluten-free meals.
 Visit the Gluten-Free Recipes section for delicious meal ideas.

-For more information or help with managing the gluten-free diet:
+For more information or help with managing the gluten-free diet download:

 For more personal advice, Beyond Celiac strongly encourages you to make an appointment with a registered dietitian skilled in celiac disease.
 A dietitian is a key member of your healthcare team and can help you learn the basics of a gluten-free diet and make suggestions to get your body healthy.